Bishnukt/Student_Data_Manager/README.md

 ![View Records](screenshots/view_record.png "View Records")
 ![Delete Record](screenshots/delete_record.png "Delete Record")

-### Features to be implemented further and soon are:

-1. Searching any student's record by ID.

->> Duplicate id's won't be allowed.

 ### To get and run this program, run these commands in your terminal:

 1.  git clone git@github.com:Bishnukt/Student_Data_Manager.git